Emergency/Advanced

 When landing or maintaining aircraft control becomes impossible, the Emergency Stop should only be considered a last resort.

 When considering the need to perform an emergency stop on an aircraft, it is essential to remember that doing so while the aircraft is in the air would result in a catastrophic crash.
-Therefore, if there is a need for an emergency stop, it must be executed in a location that is as far from people as possible to minimize the risk of harm or damage to others.
-It is crucial to explore all other options and prioritize safety before resorting to an emergency stop.
+Therefore, if an emergency stop is necessary, it must be executed in a location as far from people as possible to minimize the risk of harm or damage to others.
+Exploring all other options and prioritizing safety before resorting to an emergency stop is crucial.

 Error and Warning Indication

 The aircraft uses Auterion Mission Control (AMC) status indicators on the pilot handset or PC to communicate the presence of errors and warnings.
 Most messages are accompanied by an audible message, such as "Return Flight Mode".
-Moreover, when the battery level is low, the Aurora boom LEDs will start flashing.
+Moreover, the Aurora boom LEDs will start flashing when the battery level is low.

 Status messages, including errors and warnings, are stored in Flight Logs.
-After any emergency, review the log to determine the source of the problem.
+After an emergency, review the log to determine the source of the problem.

-If the meaning of an error or warning is not clear, please contact Camflite Support.
-Share as much detail as possible, including sharing the flight log.
+If the meaning of an error or warning is unclear, don't hesitate to contact Camflite Support.
+Share as many details as possible, including the flight log.

 Emergency Procedure Checklists